appcircleio/appcircle-docusaurus/docs/account/sso/single-sign-on.md

 :::

 ### Enable SSO

 SSO can only be enabled by the organization's administrator.
-To start, go to [My Organization](../my-organization.md) Integration screen and press the "Enable SSO" button under the "SSO Integration" section.
+To start, go to [My Organization](../my-organization.md) Integration screen and press the "Enable Login" button under the "APPCIRCLE LOGIN" section.

 ### Identity Providers